MG Motor India donates five retrofitted Hector ambulances to hospital in Nagpur

 MG Motor India donates five retrofitted Hector ambulances to hospital in Nagpur2 min read .
-Updated: 03 Mar 2021, 04:56 PM IST
+03 Mar 2021

 - The new Hector ambulances are custom-built at MG's Halol plant located in Gujarat.